 The new Carlisle Plan covers the period 2021 to 2023 and was adopted by Council on 14th September 2021 following a period of public consultation.
-The following table provides an update on the delivery of the actions in the plan following the baseline position that was provided earlier in the year.
+The following table provides an update on the delivery of the actions in the plan.